jsowa4/ProcessLyzer/README.md

 At the moment, the application can only be run via CMake and the subsequently generated Makefile:

 1. Run `cmake CMakeLists.txt` to generate the make file.
-2. Make the exectuable using `make`.
+2. Make the executable using `make`.
 3. Run the application: `./ProcessLyzer`.

 ## Future Development
 The following features are in development:
 - More execution options, such as time between scans and ignored processes
+- Expanded instructions on executable creation
 - Analysis of abnormal CPU usage
 - GUI Application
 - And more!